Axual/terraform-provider-axual/README.md

 # PROVIDER CONFIGURATION
 #
 # Below example configuration is for when you have deployed Axual Platform locally.
-Contact your administrator if you
-# need the details for your organization's installation.

 provider "axual" {
   apiurl   = "https://platform.local/api"